 A quick Google or Pinterest search will overwhelm you with beautiful, aesthetic, and elaborate mud kitchens.
 While these are beautiful, a simple mud kitchen is just as fun and just as useful.
 Don't feel like you have to build something fancy to enjoy mud kitchens.
 My experience has taught me the best mud kitchens include three simple elements:

-Old pots, beach buckets, 5 gallon buckets, cup cake trays, cake pans.
+Old pots, beach buckets, 5-gallon buckets, cupcake trays, and cake pans.
 Anything that can contain items.

 2. Mixing Utensils